Strivin0311/ads-learning/modeling/planning_and_control/planning/README.md

 # Planning
-*Here's some resources about Planning*
+*Here're some resources about Planning*

 Intros: